loopwerk/loopwerk.io/content/articles/2013-07-25-finding-solution-pictures-cloud.md

 ---

 # Searching for a solution to back up all my pictures to the cloud
-I have well over 35 GB of pictures, and after almost losing my hard drive (it started to behave very strangely but I was able to salvage all the pictures) I realised that I need to back them up in the cloud.
+I have well over 35 GB of pictures, and after almost losing my hard drive (it started to behave very strangely but I was able to salvage all the pictures) I realized that I need to back them up in the cloud.
 I do usually share my best ones on Facebook, but I need a solution that backs up every picture (full-resolution with all its metadata intact) without ever thinking about it.

 ![Screenshot from Finder](/articles/images/pictures-folder.png "Currently all my photos are simply stored in subfolders like this")